ampreetarsh/Memory-Game/README.md

 <img src="img/moves.gif" width="300px">

-4. Restart : When restart button is clicked, the game will start again with shuffled cards and the number of moves will start again from 0.
+4. Restart : When all cards are matched, the alert will pop-up saying that "You Won", and when restart button is clicked, the game will start again with shuffled cards and the number of moves will start again from 0.

 <img src="img/restart.gif" width="300px">